Dave Ramsey and Suze Orman Have Opposite Advice on Social Security. The Data Is Clear on Who Is Right

 Dave Ramsey’s Advice on Social Security

 Ramsey advocates claiming at 62.
-His core argument is straightforward: the earlier you start collecting, the more individual payments you receive over your lifetime.
-Beyond the raw payment count, he argues that retirees who invest their early benefits, rather than spend them, can more than offset the reduction that comes with filing before FRA.
+His core argument is direct: the earlier you start collecting, the more individual payments you receive over your lifetime.
+Beyond the raw payment count, he argues that retirees who invest early benefits, rather than spend them, can more than offset the reduction that comes with filing before FRA.
 In his view, putting that money to work in the market neutralizes the actuarial penalty built into early claiming.

 The Case for Ramsey in a High-Yield Environment